LikithMeruvu/FinBert-Finetuning-for-Stock-Sentiment/README.md

 ## Kaggle Live Finetuning Process

 Additionally, a Kaggle notebook is available for the finetuning process, which was executed on CPU instances.
 Despite the hardware limitations, the finetuning process on Kaggle achieved a respectable accuracy of 79%.
-You can access the live finetuning process [here](https://www.kaggle.com/code/meruvulikith/finbert-fine-tuning).
+You can access the live finetuning process [Kaggle Notebook](https://www.kaggle.com/code/meruvulikith/finbert-fine-tuning).

 ## Hosted Application

 The finetuned model is deployed as an application for easy access and usage.
 You can interact with the sentiment analysis model through the hosted app.
-The link to the hosted application will be provided [here](https://www.kaggle.com/code/meruvulikith/finbert-fine-tuning).
+The link to the hosted application will be provided [StreamLit APP](https://stock-sentiment-finbert.streamlit.app).

 ## Finetuned Model

 If you prefer to download and use the finetuned model, it is available on the Hugging Face model hub.
-You can access the model card [here](https://huggingface.co/likith123/SSAF-FinBert).
+You can access the model card [HuggingFace Model Card](https://huggingface.co/likith123/SSAF-FinBert).

 ## About FinBERT